JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Type: 25-key Digital Mellotron with 24-bit audio

-The first nine seconds of the Beatles’ “Strawberry Fields Forever” was all the Mellotron needed to be forever enshrined in music history.
-But the grandparent of sample-based synthesis is still inspiring countless artists today and the digital Mellotron Micro keyboard makes its iconic sounds more accessible than ever.
+The first nine seconds of the Beatles’ “Strawberry Fields Forever” were all the Mellotron needed to be forever enshrined in music history.
+But the grandparent of sample-based synthesis is still inspiring countless artists today, and the digital Mellotron Micro keyboard makes its iconic sounds more accessible than ever.

 This travel-friendly addition to the digital Mellotron keyboard series comes with 100 sounds straight from the storied Mellotron and Chamberlain libraries as well as the same A/B mix control found in the full-sized version.
 From the instantly nostalgic flutes to the endearingly wonky choir samples, you can mix and match a wide array of sounds to create a full wall of sound from this pint-sized keyboard.